That’s where chore charts come in.

-Even from the toddler years, kids can be encouraged to move a little magnet or put up a sticker to show that they’re a “big kid” and contributed to the family.
+Even from the toddler years, kids can be encouraged to move a little magnet or put up a sticker to show that they’re a “big kid” and contribute to the family.

 And the sooner a child learns to enjoy being helpful, well, the sooner your work is done (literally)!

-Coming up with chore chart ideas doesn’t have to be hard.
-A plain sheet of paper with a few written “to-dos” for your kids would get the job done.
+A plain sheet of paper with a few written “to-dos” for your kids would get the job done, but having a ready-made template is even better.

 1) Free Printable Kids Chore Chart